Rugby Opens New Frontier By Picking US As World Cup Hosts - UrduPoint

 Rugby Opens New Frontier By Picking US As World Cup Hosts

-The Rugby World Cup will be staged in the United States for the first time in 2031 after the game's governing body named the host nations for five men's and women's tournaments
+International rugby chief Bill Beaumont said Thursday the sport would have a crack at the "golden nugget" after the World Cup was awarded to the United States for the first time

-London, (APP - UrduPoint / Pakistan Point News - 12th May, 2022 ) :The Rugby World Cup will be staged in the United States for the first time in 2031 after the game's governing body named the host nations for five men's and women's tournaments.
+London, (APP - UrduPoint / Pakistan Point News - 12th May, 2022 ) :International rugby chief Bill Beaumont said Thursday the sport would have a crack at the "golden nugget" after the World Cup was awarded to the United States for the first time.

-By taking the showpiece to North America, officials hope to grow the sport in a non-traditional rugby nation.
+By taking the showpiece to North America, as opposed to a traditional rugby territory, officials hope to make a dent in a lucrative market dominated by home-grown sports such as American football, baseball, basketball and ice hockey.

-"Today, we have approved three exceptional Rugby World Cup host nations -- England, Australia and USA -- providing unprecedented certainty and an unparallelled opportunity to accelerate the growth and impact of rugby globally," said World Rugby chairman Bill Beaumont.

-"It is great for rugby, for fans and for the host nations."
+"For the USA to have the certainty of two World Cups, men's and women's, will enormously help the game in the USA to grow," World Rugby chairman Beaumont told a news conference in Dublin.

+Beaumont, speaking after the global governing body confirmed the hosts for the next five World Cups, said the United States were seen as the "golden nugget that everybody wants to get hold of".

+"But it is, probably, the world's biggest sporting market," the former England captain added.
+"It has a huge amount of fantastic athletes, men and women, who probably don't really see a lot of rugby.

+"What this will do, it will give an opportunity to many many people, girls and boys, men and women, to appreciate our great game.

+"When we leave the USA, what we will leave is an extremely sustainable, vibrant sport that will go from strength to strength."
 USA Rugby chief executive Ross Young said: "We look forward to partnering with World Rugby in the years ahead to ensure that our preparations for these tournaments and the events themselves are a paradigm-shifting catalyst for the growth of our sport, not only here in the United States but around the world."
 World Rugby did not spring any surprises with their announcements on Thursday.

 Officials were determined to avoid a repeat of the situation when South Africa was chosen as the preferred venue for the 2023 World Cup by an independent assessment panel only to lose out in a subsequent vote to France.